wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/01-Plugin-Development-Practices/03-Activation-Deactivation-methods.md

 Depending on your plugin's functionality, you may need to perform certain tasks when the plugin is either activated or deactivated.

-In this lesson you're going to learn about two methods that WordPress provides to implement these tasks.
+In this lesson, you're going to learn about two methods that WordPress provides to implement these tasks.

 ## Example code

 In order to see these in action, let's take the Extra Option plugin from the Naming Collisions lesson.
-To keep things simple we'll use the prefxied option.
+To keep things simple, we'll use the prefixed option.

-If you don't have this code you can create it by creating a plugin in your local WordPress installation using the following code.
+If you don't have this code, you can create it by creating a plugin in your local WordPress installation using the following code.

 ```php
 <?php